-Nets star Kevin Durant out multiple weeks with MCL sprain originally appeared on NBC Sports Boston
+Brooklyn Nets star Kevin Durant out at least two weeks with MCL sprain originally appeared on NBC Sports Philadelphia

 Durant, who suffered a similar injury last season, will be reevaluated in two weeks.